Gravel Driveway Waynesboro, GA — Rutted, Washed Out, or Starting Fresh?

 How much gravel do I need for a driveway?

-A rough estimate for a 400-foot gravel driveway in Burke County that is 12 feet wide and 6 inches deep (base + surface) is approximately 90 to 100 tons of material total — roughly 60 tons of crusher run base and 30 to 40 tons of surface stone.
+A rough estimate for a 400-foot driveway that is 12 feet wide and 6 inches deep (base + surface) is approximately 90 to 100 tons of material total — roughly 60 tons of crusher run base and 30 to 40 tons of surface stone.
 Exact quantities depend on the existing base condition, any soft spots requiring additional fill, and whether the full depth is being installed new or just a surface refresh.
 We calculate material quantities during the site assessment so your quote reflects actual job conditions rather than a formula estimate.

 What is the difference between #57 stone and crusher run?

-For a gravel driveway in Waynesboro, GA, #57 stone is clean, washed crushed granite or limestone sized at approximately 3/4-inch — it drains freely, provides a clean driving surface, and is used as the top layer.
+#57 stone is clean, washed crushed granite or limestone sized at approximately 3/4-inch — it drains freely, provides a clean driving surface, and is used as the top layer.
 Crusher run is a blend of crushed stone and fine stone dust that compacts tightly and bonds together — it is used as the base layer because its fines fill voids and create a solid platform that prevents the surface stone from sinking into the clay subgrade.
 The correct installation uses crusher run on the bottom and #57 stone on top — not one or the other exclusively.

 How long does gravel driveway installation take?